kmccleary3301/stream-mdx/docs/STREAMING_MARKDOWN_RELEASE_CHECKLIST.md

-# Streaming Markdown V2 — Release Checklist
+# StreamMDX — Release Checklist

-_Last updated: 2025-12-16_
+_Last updated: 2025-12-17_

-Use this checklist when cutting preview builds (0.9.x) or the eventual 1.0.0 release from the extracted `stream-mdx/` repo.
-It assumes the current workspace scripts in `stream-mdx/package.json` (not the older `ql_homepage` scripts).
+Use this checklist when cutting releases from the `stream-mdx/` repo.
+It assumes the current workspace scripts in `package.json`.

 ---